onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 node = ['CoordinateX', numpy.array([0.,1.,2.], dtype=numpy.float64, order='F'), [], 'DataArray_t']
 ```

-Of course, numpy functions on numpy arrays (node[1]) as one would normally do.
+Of course, numpy operations can be performed on the node value (node[1]).

 For example, change the X coordinate of the first point using numpy:
 ```python